 - Independent: Each Member Malthouse must be independently owned by a 76% majority of ownership.

 Membership to the Craft Maltster’s Guild has many advantages.
 Learn More.

 To put it simply, craft products deserve craft ingredients.
 While there’s a lot of good malts out there, the majority of it comes from big businesses with production volumes that dwarf all but the largest craft beer and spirits brands.
 With craft malt, malt buyers can now see eye-to-eye with malt producers.
 And it turns out that when these folks are seeing eye-to-eye, great things happen.

 Here’s a sampling of what craft malt has to offer.
 To locate craft malt, use the craft malt finder.

 Our members pledge to seek out the highest quality ingredients from farmers in their region.
 We define “regionally sourced” as utilizing raw materials from a 500-mile radius.
-This scope promotes development of strong local grain economies, while allowing for flexibility in years of poor harvest conditions.
+This scope promotes the development of strong local grain economies while allowing for flexibility in years of poor harvest conditions.